InterPlayChicago/InterPlayChicago.github.io/_leaders/agnotti.md

 Since, she joined InterPlay’s national board as well as becoming a certified InterPlay leader.
-Agnotti facilitates workshops worldwide employing a variety of pedagogical techniques such as InterPlay, Theatre of the Oppressed, Devising, puppetry and clown.
-Currently they are based in Chicago where they lead workshops in schools, organizations and with social movements including as Co-Artistic Director of Opera-Matic, bringing participatory arts to public spaces.
-Recently, they have taken their work around the globe teaching InterPlay workshops in India, Germany, Australia, Bali and Chile.
+Agnotti facilitates workshops worldwide employing a variety of pedagogical techniques such as InterPlay, Theatre of the Oppressed, Devising, puppetry, and clown.
+Currently, they are based in Chicago where they lead workshops in schools, organizations, and with social movements including as Co-Artistic Director of Opera-Matic, bringing participatory arts to public spaces.
+Recently, they have taken their work around the globe teaching InterPlay workshops in India, Germany, Australia, Bali, and Chile.

 ![Agnotti Cowie](/assets/images/acowie.jpg "Agnotti Cowie"){: style="float: right"}